 5. Eliminate Excuses

-“Don’t let yourself be undermined by other people’s comments.
+“Don’t let other people’s comments undermine yourself.
 Some people just live to put others down.
 The ability to take criticism is a challenge, but it’s an important skill for authors to possess.”

-We will continue our discussion of marketing steps in our next blog and include stories and experiences too.
+We will continue our discussion of steps to market a book, in our next blog and include stories and experiences too.
 So till then practice these and let us know how you implemented them and encountered successes.